In brief

 By integrating socially responsible savings into their pay policy, companies are boosting employee satisfaction, improving direct compensation and helping to build a more sustainable future.

-With the latest health crisis, employees are increasingly looking for ways to upgrade their skills in order to renew and adapt.
-Companies must therefore innovate in the area of training to respond to these searches and continue to attract and retain talent.
-In our dedicated article, discover innovative ways to support your employees in their professional development.
+In the wake of the latest health crisis, employees are increasingly looking to upgrade their skills in order to renew and adapt.
+Companies therefore need to innovate in the field of training to meet these demands and continue to attract and retain talent.
+In our dedicated article, you will find

 Conclusion on HR innovation in compensation in 2023

-This article is part of a series of articles dedicated to HR innovation , the fruit of research, analysis and reflection by the LAB SQORUS teams.
+This article is one of a series dedicated to HR innovation, the fruit of research, analysis and reflection by the LAB SQORUS teams.

 At SQORUS, our HR Council teams can help you review policies, processes and tools for all aspects of the HR function, including compensation.
 If you are interested in this topic, please contact us to discuss it.